Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Unification of Symbols and Existence of Invariant Normalization Conditions

 In Section \ref{sectionUnification}, we show that the Tanaka symbol of $\pr^k(D)$ is independent of $D$ for $k=n-5$, but not for any lower $k$.
 Finally, in section \ref{sectionNonexistence}, we demonstrate that for any $(2,n)$ distribution $D$ with the same Tanaka symbol as the most symmetric germ and for each $k<n-4$, the $k$th iterated Cartan prolongation $\pr^kD$ has Tanaka symbol not admitting a linear invariant normalization condition.
 Thus, even in the case of $\pr^{n-5}(D)$, where the symbol is independent of $D$, no linear invariant normalization condition exists.

-Altogether, this shows that for an arbitrary $(2,n)$ distribution of maximal class, the iterated Cartan prolongation $\pr^{n-4}D$ (which is locally equivalent to $\Symp(D)$) is the earliest iterated Cartan prolongation to which a Cartan geometry can be assigned via Theorem \ref{Cartan Connection}.
+Altogether, this shows that for an arbitrary $(2,n)$ distribution with $5$-dimensional cube, the iterated Cartan prolongation $\pr^{n-4}D$ (which is locally equivalent to $\Symp(D)$) is the earliest iterated Cartan prolongation to which a Cartan geometry can be assigned via Theorem \ref{Cartan Connection}.

 Let us now fix notation for a particular sequence of Tanaka symbols.
 Let $\mathfrak{s}^{k,n}$ be the negative part of the Lie algebra $\mathfrak{gl}_2(\R)\rtimes \mathfrak{heis}_{2n-5}$ with grading